NikChhillar/nike/README.md

-# this project can be used to create landing page for other projects....

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.